georaiser/eCommerce/README.md

 ---

+## 👥 Default Accounts & Role Segregation

+Upon database initialization, mock accounts are actively seeded. **All default accounts share the identical password: `1234`** (encrypted mathematically via `bcryptjs`).

+The platform natively enforces strict Role-Based Access Control (RBAC) generating two entirely distinct platform footprints:

+### 🛡️ Administrator (`admin@example.com` / `1234`)
+- **Sanitized Shopping Hub**: Admins are structurally quarantined from interacting directly with the Shopping Cart or making mock purchases to strictly preserve business logic integrity.
+- **Global Order Radar**: Clicking into the History portal natively pivots the queries into a **Global Dashboard**, retrieving the entirety of network transactions cross-joined with Purchaser Names.
+- **CRUD Mastery**: Exclusive API authorization over the `/users` and `/products` endpoints to issue real-time updates scaling inventory parameters.

+### 🛒 Standard User (`user@example.com` / `1234`)
+- **Locked Catalog**: Standard users intercept a `403 Forbidden` firewall if attempting to poke into the `/users` or `/products` administration mechanisms natively.
+- **Unrestricted Commerce**: Full integration mapping the Storefront Catalog actions dynamically into the `Cart` transaction engine.
+- **Personal Logbook**: The History portal algorithmically restricts its output bounding explicitly to personal finalized receipts.

+---

 ## 📌 API Endpoints

 The endpoints are cleanly namespaced.
 The `public/` JS scripts automatically prepend the active mode suffix (`/sql` or `/orm`).